 Animals living only in marine caves have adapted to environments with low light and often low levels of oxygen.

 Ostracods are small, bivalve crustaceans that can inhabit underwater caves.
-The ostracod genus Spelaeoecia is know only from marine caves and occurs in Bermuda, the Bahamas, Cuba, Jamaica, and Yucatan (Mexico).
+The ostracod genus Spelaeoecia is known only from marine caves and occurs in Bermuda, the Bahamas, Cuba, Jamaica, and Yucatan (Mexico).
 Image courtesy of Tom Iliffe, Bermuda: Search for Deep Water Caves 2009.

 Typical adaptations seen among animals that live exclusively in caves include: